What are shape memory alloys?

 Your introduction to SMA

-The better you understand the basic properties of shape memory alloys or Nitinol, the more likely you are to recognize and filter out the best of your ideas and concepts as such.
+The better you understand the basic properties of shape memory alloys or Nitinol, the more likely you are to recognize and filter out the best of your ideas and concepts accordingly.
 We invite you to explore the topic of SMA and discover your new potentials.
-You will find the information you need in the following sections (Characterisation, Properties, Manufacturing, Quality Assurance, Application, Webinar) or else in our SMA Course as PDF.
+You will find the all the relevant information you may need in the following sections (Characterisation, Properties, Manufacturing, Quality Assurance, Application, Webinar) at our SMA Course as PDF.